Man fatally shot at nightclub near Riviera Beach

-UNINCORPORATED RIVIERA BEACH, Fla. — A man was shot and killed at a nightclub near Riviera Beach early Sunday morning.
+PALM BEACH COUNTY, Fla. — A man was shot and killed at a nightclub near Riviera Beach early Sunday.

-At 3:08 a.m., deputies with the Palm Beach County Sheriff's Office responded to a shooting at the Playhouse 2 nightclub in the 8300 block of Resource Drive in unincorporated Riviera Beach.
+Deputies with the Palm Beach County Sheriff's Office were called to a shooting at the Playhouse 2 nightclub in the 8300 block of Resource Drive just after 3 a.m.

 They located a deceased man in the parking lot from an apparent gunshot wound.

-A second possible victim suffered an abrasion and was transported to the hospital for treatment.
+A second possible victim suffered an abrasion and was taken to a hospital for treatment.

 No suspect or motive is known at this time.

-If you have information about this shooting you are urged to contact Crime Stoppers at 1-800-458-TIPS.
-You can remain anonymous.
+Anyone with information about this shooting is urged to contact Crime Stoppers at 800-458-TIPS.